Elgin National Watch Company: Later history

 The company built the Elgin National Watch Company Observatory in 1910 to maintain scientifically precise times in their watches.
 The company produced many of the self-winding wristwatch movements made in the United States, beginning with the 607 and 618 calibers (which were bumper wind) and the calibers 760 and 761 (30 and 27 jewels respectively).

 During World War II, the company halted all civilian manufacturing.
 It moved into the defense industry, manufacturing military watches, chronometers, fuzes for artillery shells, altimeters, and other aircraft instruments and sapphire bearings used for aiming cannons.

 Over time, the company operated several additional plants, mostly in Elgin.
-However, the company also located additional plants in Aurora, Illinois and Lincoln, Nebraska.
+However, the company also located additional plants in Aurora, Illinois, and Lincoln, Nebraska.
 In 1963, the company relocated most manufacturing operations to a new plant in Blaney, a town near Columbia, South Carolina, which renamed itself Elgin, South Carolina.
 The original, obsolete factory in Elgin closed in 1964 after having produced half of the total number of pocket watches manufactured in the United States (dollar-type not included).
-The plant was razed in 1966.
+The plant, including its iconic clock tower, was razed in 1966.
 The company maintained a leased building in Elgin that housed offices and casing, fitting, shipping, service, and trade material departments until about 1970.

 The company discontinued all US manufacturing in 1968 and sold the rights to the name "Elgin", which were subsequently resold multiple times over the years.
 The rights eventually were purchased by MZ Berger Inc., which manufactures its watches in China and distributes them outside traditional watch dealerships.
 Elgin-branded watches produced after 1968 have no connection to the Elgin Watch Company.

 The city of Elgin, North Dakota, derives its name from the watch brand.
 Likewise, NBA Hall of Famer Elgin Baylor was named after the Elgin National Watch Company.